Bells Hells – Critical Role’s Third Campaign

 Major spoilers for Thunderbolts* Below

 Thunderbolts* focuses on Yelena Belova (played by Florence Pugh) as she struggles to find purpose in her life.
 She has been doing paid work for Valentina Allegra de Fontaine (played by Julia Louis-Dreyfus), but the jobs only give her the money she needs to survive and nothing else.
-Yelena wants out, so Valentina says if she does one last job, she will be free to walk.
+Yelena wants out, so Valentina says that if she does one last job, she will be free to walk.
 Yelena is tasked with finding a thief who’s attempting to break into one of Valentina’s storage facilities.
 When she gets there, she meets John Walker (played by Wyatt Russell), Ghost (played by Hannah John-Kamen), and Taskmaster (played by Olga Kurylenko).
 They were all sent to capture a thief and quickly realized that Valentina had set them up to kill each other.
 After fighting each other, they realize they have to escape with help from a new friend, Bob (played by Lewis Pullman).
-Bob has powers, which means he has use to Valentina.
 The group, naming themselves Thunderbolts, has to stop Valentina and expose her illegal activities.

 Okay, but can we stop bringing characters back only to kill them?
 Taskmaster was brought back, which was cool, only to be shot in the head by Ghost.
 Why bother?
 I’m fine with Marvel tying up loose characters from all of these films, but not if they are going to be killed.
 Both my husband and I thought this was a waste of the character.
 Olga deserved much more than this.